siddhuwarrier/aws-api/README.md

 ## Build and deploy instructions

+### Pre-requisites
+- Java 11
+- Maven 3.6
+- Docker Engine (if you wish to run locally)

 To run just tests, type `mvn test`.
 This will also run the integration tests (which use an in-memory H2 database).

-> The integration tests are not being run separately to the unit tests because of a limitation in the `scoverage` code coverage tool I've used.
-The next version of `scoverage` should support this, as a result of which the pom.xml has been left configured in order to run both the unit and the integration tests.

 To generate a code coverage report, run